LachlanRichardsUSC/SGD213_Task-2-Wiki-Template/Archive/Overview/team.md

 # Team

-## Bodhi Hooper - Group leader, Designer, Programmer - [Student ID Here]
+## Bodhi Hooper - Group leader, Designer, Programmer - 1156036
 Know the basics of using both Unity and Unreal.
 Can code using C# or blueprints.
 Good at commutation and sharing information.